 Let’s say that your ecommerce business is called The Best Soap Company.
 Don’t include “The” in your domain name.

 If your company’s name is Online Cheese Store, consider registering onlinecheese.store rather than onlinecheesestore.com.
+However, if you are going to add the word store in the url, you should only do this for .com domains.

 Factors to Consider When Choosing a Domain Extension